technohiker/obsidian-multi-properties/README.md

 #### 3. Context Menu Operations

 These actions are performed by right-clicking in the File Explorer or Search panes.
+Before running these tests, create a `test-notes` folder and copy to them a few test files in the test vault root.

 ##### Scenarios to test: